Theory of Majorana zero modes in unconventional superconductors: Surface Andreev bound states and Majorana zero modes in unconventional superconductors

 where $k_{Fx}$ is determined from $k_{F}=\sqrt{k_{Fy}^{2}+k_{Fx}^{2}}$.
 As before, we now define a Bogoliubov annihilation operator as

 where the coherence factors obey $u^{\vphantom{*}}_{k_{Fy}\sigma}(x)=v_{-k_{Fy}\sigma}^{*}(x)$.
 Therefore, the Bogoliubov operator satisfies the following expression,

-which reveals that the ZESABS in a spin-triplet $p$-wave superconductor with $S_{z}=\pm1$ exhibit Majorana character \cite{Ueno} and the quasiparticles described by Eq.\,(\ref{Majoranawavefunction}) can be referred to as MZMs or MBSs; sometimes they are also called Majorana fermions but this might be an abuse of the language given that these quasiparticles are not the originally thought by Ettore Majorana in high energy physics.
+which reveals that the ZESABS in a spin-triplet $p$-wave superconductor with $S_{z}=\pm1$ exhibit Majorana character \cite{Ueno} and the quasiparticles described by Eq.\,(\ref{Majoranawavefunction}) can be referred to as MZMs or MBSs.
 Moreover, it is worth noting that, if the time reversal symmetry is satisfied, MZMs appear as Kramers pairs \cite{Ueno}.
 For a fully spin-polarized state with one of the spin degrees of freedom quenched, we can ignore the spin index $\sigma$ and write,

 This situation corresponds to a single MZM appearing at the surface of a spin-polarized $p$-wave superconductor for fixed momentum $k_{Fy}$.
 The existence of a non-degenerate MZM at fixed $k_{Fy}$ has been extensively investigated.
 In particular, it has been shown that in 1D, where $k_{Fy}=0$, the 1D spin-polarized (or spinless) $p$-wave superconductor realizes a topological phase that is characterized by the emergence of MZMs that fulfill the relation given by Eq.\,(\ref{MZMs}).
 In the next section, we provide further details on this matter.